ManasAnand/ManasAnand/README.md

 - 👀  I’m interested in low-latency algorithmic trading systems, algorithms, and discrete mathematics.

 - 🌱  I’m currently learning advanced algorithms, database systems, combinatorics.
+In my free time, I am an alternative hip-hop and rock music enthusiast and an avid cinephile.

 - 📫  Feel free to reach out to me at manasa3@illinois.edu